joseluisq/timelite/README.md

 ## Overview

 __Timelite__ works in the top of [Datetime Strings (ISO 8601)](https://es.wikipedia.org/wiki/ISO_8601), recieving one array of string datetimes and returning one array of [Unsigned Datetime Integers](https://en.wikipedia.org/wiki/Signedness).
-This makes it a compact and faster library if you are problably thinking about [why not around Date](https://codeofmatt.com/javascript-date-type-is-horribly-broken/).
+This makes it a portable, compact and faster library if you are problably thinking about [why not around Date](https://codeofmatt.com/javascript-date-type-is-horribly-broken/).

 ## API

-For now, the API is quite limited (see below) but feel free to contribute.
+For now, the API is quite limited but feel free to contribute.

 __Time__